Managing HPE BIOS resources

 section contains an example to reset the Bios attributes to their factory

-default values, using the Bios.ResetBios
+default values, using the `Bios.ResetBios` standard Redfish

 [action](/docs/concepts/performing_actions/) against an **HPE iLO 6**